 You never, ever have to tell me twice that dinner is ready if it involves meatloaf.
 I’ve never had a meatloaf that I didn’t like.
 And I’ve had a few that I absolutely loved, like this barbecue meatloaf.
 Tender and moist, it packs a nice barbecue flavor that isn’t overwhelming.
 My tastes lean towards the slightly spicy, so I used a off-the-shelf spicy barbecue sauce when I made this meatloaf, but with some many different sauces out there you can use something totally different to suit your tastes.

 If you really want to amp up the barbecue flavor, try smoking your barbecue meatloaf instead of cooking it in the oven.
 You can also put it on your grill, be it gas or charcoal.
 Just keep the pan away from fire so it doesn’t cook too fast.
 You want a little heat, but not direct heat.
+My big Weber Summit 670 is perfect for making a huge batch of this meatloaf but any grill where you can produce indirect heat will work great.

 My favorite way to serve leftover meatloaf is sliced and then lightly frying it.
 Onto a bun or Texas toast with more sauce (or ketchup), mayonnaise, onion and lettuce.